squarism/squarism.github.io/_posts/2017-05-23-gb-project-example.markdown

 Now this is a bit tricky.
 If you name your source file `src/cmd/calculator.go` then you'll get a binary called `cmd`.
 So what I'd do is name it something like `src/cmd/calculator/main.go` just show that this is where the main lives for this binary.
 You can name the file something other than `main.go` but it needs to be in a subdirectory.
-[The gb docs](https://getgb.io/examples/sample-project/) are a bit vague in the tree output describing this.
+[The gb docs](https://getgb.io/examples/sample-project/) are a bit vague in their example tree output describing this.
 Also, note that binaries will always show up in `./bin`.
 So I'm skipping that output in the tree listings.

 {% highlight go %}
 // src/cmd/calculator/main.go